LotsOfBlue/PAJK-software/README.md

 ##Deployment
 Use `gradle dist` in the project root directory PAJK-software.
 The resulting jar can be found in desktop/build/libs.

+##Documentation
+All relevant documentation can be found under the docs directory.

 ##Guidelines
 All files should use the UTF-8 encoding.